neural-data-science/NESC_3505/syllabus.md

 - Demonstrate skills you have developed using a portfolio of work, to potential supervisors/employers
 - Use, and communicate the value of, open and reproducible code and data

-# Class Format
+# Course Format
-This class consists of the following components:
+This course consists of the following components:
-- Online lectures, lessons, and tutorials
+- Asynchronous online lectures, lessons, and tutorials
-- Scheduled class time to work on assignments and get guidance from the teaching team
+- Optional, synchronous (scheduled/live) class time to get guidance from the teaching team

 The "home base" for this class will be a Microsoft Teams site hosted through Dalhousie University.
 Registered students will receive an invitation to this site via their Dal.ca email.
 The Teams site will contain links to all course materials, as well as hosting text messaging and video/audio chat meetings.